 Bowdoin College Financial Aid

 The FAFSA opens up on October 1st, and students should apply as soon as they can!
 The FAFSA uses financial information from the prior, prior year which means that you don’t need to wait for the year to end and can use last year’s financial information.

 The FAFSA code for not reported is 002038 and the CSS Profile Code is 3089.

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
 However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.

 If you are looking for more information on how to complete the FAFSA or the CSS Profile, check out these resources:

 Pell Grants at Bowdoin College

-16%% of students at Bowdoin College receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+16% of students at not reported receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
-If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Bowdoin College.
+If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to not reported .